alainw68/ELK-SIEM/README.md

 ## Configure Elasticsearch

-Elasticsearch uses a configuration file called **.yml** to control how it behaves.
-Open the configuration file for in a text editor of your choice.Either nano or vi.
+Elasticsearch uses a configuration files called **.yml** to control how it behaves.
+Open the configuration file in a text editor of your choice.Either nano or vi.
  **We will be using nano**:

 ~~~